Ohrp Is An Oversight Body Primarily Concerned With:

 • Investigating Allegations of Non-Compliance: OHRP investigates complaints and allegations of non-compliance with the Common Rule.
 These investigations can result in corrective actions, such as requiring institutions to revise their procedures or suspending their ability to conduct federally funded research.

 • Issuing Guidance and Clarifications: OHRP provides guidance and clarification on the interpretation and application of the Common Rule.
-This guidance helps institutions and researchers understand their responsibilities and navigate the complexities of ethical research practices.
+This guidance helps institutions and researchers understand their responsibilities and deal with the complexities of ethical research practices.

 • Developing and Disseminating Educational Materials: OHRP creates and distributes educational resources to promote ethical research practices and improve understanding of the Common Rule.
 These resources are vital in educating researchers, IRBs, and institutional officials about their responsibilities.